Factbox: Countries rally round Lebanon after Beirut blast

 NORWAY - 40 tonnes of medical equipment and 25 million Norwegian crowns ($2.79 million) in financial help.

+OMAN - Began sending a series of medical and aid flights on Friday, state agency ONA said.

-POLAND - Medical materials and trained Polish rescuers.
+POLAND - Medical materials and rescuers.
 Poland’s State Fire Service will send 39 rescuers and four dogs.
-The flight is ready to leave as soon as Wednesday, once it gets approval from Lebanese authorities, the prime minister’s office said.

-QATAR - The country dispatched the first of four planned flights on Wednesday with medical aid, and will deliver two field hospitals of 500 beds each, equipped with respirators and other necessary medical supplies.
+QATAR - Dispatched the first of four planned flights on Wednesday with medical aid, and will deliver two field hospitals of 500 beds each, with respirators and other medical supplies.

+ROMANIA - Sent two planes carrying medical supplies, according to Beirut’s international airport.

 RUSSIA - Five planes carrying medical equipment, a field hospital and medical personnel.
-All medical staff travelling to Beirut will be equipped with personal protective gear due to the coronavirus pandemic.
+All medical staff will be equipped with protective gear due to the coronavirus pandemic.

+SAUDI ARABIA - Sent its first batch of aid on Friday, state agency SPA said.
+Two aid planes carrying more than 120 tonnes of medicine, medical aid and emergency supplies, tents and food were sent, including a supervisory team.

 SOUTH KOREA - A $1 million emergency aid package.